Mushroom and Chicken SoupJump to Recipe

 One very important note: Do cook your rice separately.
 I recommend boiling it in a medium pot with a lot of water.
 This will help it cook faster and also you’ll notice that the rice turns the water a dank, black color.
 This would NOT be appealing if you turned your soup this color which is why I recommend cooking the rice in a separate pot.

-After it is cooked (taste it regularly to make sure it doesn’t get mushy), just drain it and set it aside until you need it for the soup.
+After it is tender (taste it regularly to make sure it doesn’t get mushy), just drain it and set it aside until you need it for the soup.

 Making a good soup isn’t all that complicated.
 If you can, use homemade stock for the base, but if you are using store-bought stock it helps to simmer the stock with a cup or two of water, an onion, a few stalks of celery, a carrot, and a few cloves of garlic.
 Just those basics will improve the flavor of the stock.

-Meanwhile, you’ll need to dice some veggies that will go in the finished soup.
-Take your time on these, but not need to be totally anal.
+Meanwhile, you’ll need to dice the onion, red pepper, and carrots that will go in the finished soup.
+Take your time on these vegetables, but they don’t have to be perfect.

 Once you have your ingredients prepped and your rice is simmering, add a good drizzle of olive oil to a large pot and add in all the mushrooms.
 Season them with a big pinch of salt and let them cook until they start to brown and they release their liquid.
 This should take 6-8 minutes over medium-high heat.